 Interest and fees

 The interest rates for commercial loans are usually like those of on SBA loans i.e., 6-9%.
-The lender sets the interest rates, and it is ensured that the interest rate is reasonable when compared to similar loans.
+The lender sets the interest rates, and it is ensured that the interest rate is reasonable when compared to similar personal loans.

 USDA loans come with the following types of fees: